 Cats display some forms of behaviour from their ancestral history, that include a strong prey drive, the need to mark their territory, and an intense urge to mate.

 Unfortunately, it is these inherent instincts that underlie the annoying and often destructive scratching of the cat’s claws on your floor.
-Some of the ways you will see these instincts manifested on your floor include when your cat:

-- Scratches the floor after eating
+Your cat scratches the floor after eating

-- Scratches the floor before drinking water
+Your cat scratches the floor before drinking water

-- Scratches the floor after using the litter box
+Your cat scratches the floor after using the litter box

-- Scratches the floor for no apparent reason
+Your cat scratches the floor for no apparent reason

 Why Does My Cat Scratch the Floor After Eating?

-They protect their leftovers by burying them, which keeps other predators at bay.
 Even if there is nothing left, a cat will still bury the remains of the meal to hide her scent from other animals on the prowl.

 How to Stop Your Cat from Scratching the Floor After Eating